PunishXIV/Splatoon/Presets/WALKTHROUGH.md

 <summary>Walkthrough</summary></summary>

-This section will teach you how to create a cone element.
+This section will teach you how to create a line element.
 For this particular section, we will be using the skill 'Crimson Cyclone'.

 ![lines](/docs/images/walkthrough/ifritlines.gif)